blacklightpy/vaultofknowledge/home.md

 **NOTE:** The UI of the website isn't optimized for mobile phones, and even for websites.
 I built this page using a Obsidian-flavoured markdown vault to website generator named ObsidianHTML.
 I haven't taken the time to style out the website, but this is it for now.
 I went with that it is better to make something than avoid doing anything at all while waiting for perfection.

 - The website and the vault is hosted on my [GitHub account](https://github.com/blacklightpy/vaultofknowledge)
+- Favicon from "Education icons created by smashingstocks" at [Flaticon](https://www.flaticon.com/free-icons/education)